-"Tax Act" means the Income Tax Act (Canada) and regulations thereunder, as amended.
+"Tax Act" means the Income Tax Act (Canada) and regulations thereunder, as amended from time to time.

-"Term Loan" means the term loan of \$5 million provided by the Bank to the Partnership, any renewal thereof and any replacement thereof by a financial institution carrying on business in Canada.
+"Term Loan" means the term loan of \$5.0 million provided by the Bank to the Partnership, any renewal thereof and any replacement thereof by a financial institution carrying on business in Canada.